lucianonooijen/Personal-Website/content/blog/0011-jwt-public-private-keys.md

 The proper JSON marshalling is left as an exercise for the reader.

 ## Inspecting the JWT
 Let's add a super simple API endpoint `GET /jwt` that generates a JWT with some hardcoded values.
-This of course is just for demo purposes and not secure to be used in production like this:
+This of course is just for demo purposes and not secure to be used in production.
+In production, add authentication checks for users to log in and use the proper JWT claim values.

+Example handler for testing:
 ```go
 func (h *handlers) GetJwt(c *gin.Context) {
 	// Never do this in production, just for demo!